pytorch/pytorch.github.io/_posts/2023-01-23-performance-experiments-stable-diffusion.md

 **Flags added to both code versions**

-In both code versions we have added the following CLI options to _txt2img.py._
+In both code versions we have added the following CLI options to _**txt2img.py**_.

 * `--skip_first` to use a “warm-up” iteration before starting to measure time.
-See the end of section “Benchmarking setup and results summary” in the main text [TODO: insert link] on why this was necessary
+See the end of section “Benchmarking setup and results summary” in [the main text](/blog/accelerated-stable-diffusion-2/) on why this was necessary
-* `--time_file &lt;FILENAME> `to write runtime in seconds in text format to the specified file
+* `--time_file <FILENAME> `to write runtime in seconds in text format to the specified file

 **Prompts**